Your Genre Questions

 Question: I have a hard time understanding the rules of NA and YA genres.
 For example, I’m writing a fantasy novel with the characters in their 20s, …

-Obligatory scenes for Low Fantasy and Mystery Genres
+Obligatory scenes for Low Fantasy and Mystery

-Literary Fiction on Contemplation as the Goal
+Literary Fiction with Contemplation as the Goal

 Things adults typically do, ways they act, things they say.